dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream plugin update	Version 1.1.66
+Ultimate Whitecream plugin update	Version 1.1.67

-Fixed: Keyword deletion error

 Fixed: WatchXXXFree

-Fixed: Porntrex
+Fixed: YesPornPlease

-Fixed: Camsoda
+Fixed: ParadiseHill

-ADDED: YesPornPlease

-All credit to the fantastic people at reddit who has provided the fixes.
+All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev

 https://www.reddit.com/r/Addons4Kodi/comments/a0owsw/ultimate_whitecream_can_anyone_fix/?sort=new